Ofori & Bukia’s FC Arouca promoted to Primeira Liga after play-off triumph over Rio Ave

 Congo international Andre Bukia was handed a starter's role by Arouca, however, he was substituted for Brazilian forward Adilio in the 67th minute.

 For Ghana's Lawrence Ofori, he was taken off for Mauro Caballero with eight minutes left to play.
-His compatriot Yaw Moses was not listed for action as well as Cameroon's Norbert Haymamba and Cape Verde duo of Junior Sena and Marco Soares.
+His compatriot Yaw Moses was not listed for action, nor were Cameroon's Norbert Haymamba and Cape Verde duo of Junior Sena and Marco Soares.

 For Rio Ave, Angola's Gelson Dala and Guinea Bissau's Pele were in action but could do little in rescuing the Vila do Conde based outfit.